eclipse-iceoryx/iceoryx/iceoryx_examples/user_header/README.md

 ### Publisher Typed C++ API

-At first, there are includes for the user-header and user-payload types and the iceoryx includes for publisher, runtime and signal handling.
+At first, there are includes for the user-header and user-payload types and the iceoryx includes for publisher and runtime.
 <!-- [geoffrey] [iceoryx_examples/user_header/publisher_cxx_api.cpp] [iceoryx includes] -->
 ```cpp
 #include "user_header_and_payload_types.hpp"